21 best dad quotes from film and TV – your Father’s Day card inspiration - TheNewsTrace

 1. Homer Simpson, The Simpsons

-“Lisa – I’m taking the coward’s means out.
-However earlier than I do, I simply needed to say being good made me respect simply how wonderful you actually are”
+“Lisa – I’m taking the coward’s approach out.
+However earlier than I do, I simply needed to say being sensible made me admire simply how wonderful you actually are”

 2. Phil Dunphy, Fashionable Household

-“I’ve all the time stated that if my son thinks of me as certainly one of his fool associates, I’ve succeeded as a dad.”
+“I’ve at all times mentioned that if my son thinks of me as one in every of his fool mates, I’ve succeeded as a dad.”

 3. Zeus, Hercules

-“A real hero isn’t measured by the dimensions of his power, however by the power of his coronary heart.”
+“A real hero isn’t measured by the dimensions of his energy, however by the energy of his coronary heart.”

-Watch all of the Disney movies on Disney+ – you’ll be able to subscribe for £59.99 yearly or £5.99 month-to-month
+Watch all of the Disney movies on Disney+ – you may subscribe for £59.99 yearly or £5.99 month-to-month

 4. Sandy Cohen, The OC

-“The minute you have been born, I knew that I might by no means take one other straightforward breath once more with out understanding that you simply have been secure”
+“The minute you have been born, I knew that I might by no means take one other simple breath once more with out figuring out that you just have been protected”

-“The minute you have been born, I knew that I might by no means take one other straightforward breath once more with out understanding that you simply have been secure”
+“The minute you have been born, I knew that I might by no means take one other simple breath once more with out figuring out that you just have been protected”

 6. Wilfred Noble, Physician Who